shorebirdtech/website/src/content/blog/flutter-jobs.md

 specifically for Flutter, under the belief that Flutter is a tool -- a means to an end -- and like other tools will come and go in popularity over time and what we all (ideally) focus on in our jobs is solving customer problems.
-As technologists of course, we learn whatever tools we need to do accomplish that goal including Flutter.
+As technologists, we learn whatever tools we need to do accomplish that goal including Flutter.

 The difference is subtle, but I believe important.
-Most places that should be using Flutter, may not know they should be using Flutter (because they haven't hired the person to make that choice yet).
-Similarly many developers who will be successful with Flutter, may not be using it yet, because they're using whatever technology is required by their current role to solve current problems.
+Most places that should be using Flutter may not know they should be using Flutter (because they haven't hired the person to make that choice yet).
+Similarly, many developers who will be successful with Flutter may not be using it yet, because they're using whatever technology is required by their current role to solve current problems.

-That said, people do, understandably search for and advertise for "flutter jobs" and so here are some tips I give to be successful with such.
+That said, people understandably search for and advertise for "flutter jobs" and so here are some tips I give to be successful with such.

 ### A as a Job Seeker